01 of 16

 08 of 16

-But in a literal sense, it applies better to this Halloween scarecrow from "Bedford Falls."
-While I spoke of using recycled plastic pots for scarecrow heads earlier, I must admit that I prefer the earthier "feel" of metal.
+This Halloween scarecrow bears a metal head.
+Recycled plastic pots for scarecrow heads are fine, but many would prefer the earthier "feel" of metal.
 Plastic is a modern material; metal has been around a lot longer.
-And I like scarecrows that hark back to earlier times.Continue to 9 of 16 below.
+And we like scarecrows that hearken back to earlier times.Continue to 9 of 16 below.

 09 of 16

-A garden scarecrow based on a wooden frame makes for a stable Halloween decoration....
+A garden scarecrow supported on a wooden frame and allowed to hang loosely makes for a no-nonsense, stable Halloween decoration.

 Drive a support pole into the ground and screw the wooden framework right into the pole.
-When Halloween decorating season is over, unscrew the garden scarecrow from the pole, take it inside and store it away for next Halloween.
-You'll have none of the mess associated with a traditional garden scarecrow if you stick to a design such as that shown in the picture above.
-There will be no straw to become dislodged and make a mess because you're not stuffing the figure.
+Don't bother stuffing the figure with straw to fill it out.
+When Halloween decorating season is over, unscrew the garden scarecrow from the pole, take it inside, and store it away for next Halloween.

 10 of 16